Have you taken the simple steps needed to protect your identity, email, banking and business data from identity thieves, hackers or ransomware?

 Scammers are targeting builders because they are more likely to send invoices for large one-off amounts that can be redirected to their own accounts.

-Hackers recently took control of a number of Kiwi builders’ email accounts, sent out fake invoices and stole thousands of dollars from clients.
+In 2019 hackers took control of a number of Kiwi builders’ email accounts, sent out fake invoices and stole thousands of dollars from clients.

 The reality is this: